muxinc/mux-python/docs/AssetMaster.md

 # AssetMaster

 An object containing the current status of Master Access and the link to the Master MP4 file when ready.
-This object does not exist if `master_acess` is set to `none` and when the temporary URL expires.
+This object does not exist if `master_access` is set to `none` and when the temporary URL expires.
 ## Properties
 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------